jlapeyre/cocoa-hugo-theme/README.md

+# Modfied Cocoa

+This is a slightly modified fork of the cocoa theme.
+The documentation after the first section on modifications is unchanged.

+## Modifications

+* Added optional icon buttons in footer: CV (local cv/resume), Google scholar, Orcid Id, Julia Discourse profile.
+* Added optional "Last modified on ..." under title and date in front matter of posts.
+* Added separate posts section for music.
+* Enlarged avatar (picture in circle) slightly.

 # Cocoa

 A consistent and responsive [Hugo](https://gohugo.io) [theme](https://github.com/spf13/hugoThemes/) with clean typography.
 The primary typefaces are Open Sans, Raleway, and Ubuntu Mono.